-

 How is ownership of real estate proved?

-The Property Registration Authority (the “PRA”) is the State body responsible for the registration of property transactions in Ireland and the system of registration of title (ownership) to land in Ireland.
+Tailte Éireann is the State body responsible for the registration of property transactions in Ireland and the system of registration of title (ownership) to land in Ireland, following the dissolution of the Property Registration Authority as set out at No. 3 above.

-The main functions of the PRA are to manage and control the two registries for land ownership in Ireland namely the Land Registry and the Registry of Deeds and to promote and extend the registration of ownership of land.
+One of the main functions of Tailte Éireann is to manage and control the two registries for land ownership in Ireland, namely the Land Registry and the Registry of Deeds, and to promote and extend the registration of ownership of land.

 The Registry of Deeds was established in 1707 to provide a system of voluntary registration for deeds affecting land (as opposed to title to land) and to give priority to registered deeds over unregistered but registrable deeds.
 There is no statutory requirement to register a document in the Registry of Deeds, but failure to do so may result in a loss of priority.
 The effect of registration is generally to govern priorities between documents dealing with the same piece of land.
-The primary function of the Registry of Deeds is to provide a system of recording the existence of deeds affecting unregistered property.
+The primary function of the Registry of Deeds is to provide a system of recording the existence of deeds affecting unregistered property (i.e. property which is not registered in the Land Registry).
 When a deed is lodged in the Registry of Deeds it must be accompanied by the relevant application form (in a prescribed form) which is a summary of the essential information of the relevant deed.
-The registration of a deed in the Registry of Deeds alone is not proof of ownership.
-The underlying title must also be fully investigated to determine ownership.
+The registration of a deed in the Registry of Deeds is not proof of ownership.
+The underlying title must be fully investigated in order to determine ownership and whether a property has a “good and marketable title”.

 The Land Registry was established in 1892.
 When ownership is registered in the Land Registry, the deeds are filed with the Land Registry and all relevant particulars concerning the property and its ownership are entered on folios which form the registers maintained in the Land Registry.
+Once a folio is opened in the Land Registry in respect of a particular piece of property that property is then referred to as “registered property”.
 In conjunction with folios, the Land Registry also maintains maps (referred to as filed plans).
 Both folios and maps are maintained in electronic form.
 Owners of registered real estate generally prove their title via the Land Registry folio, which is prima facie evidence of title.
 The legal owner of the registered property is recorded in part 2 (the ownership section) of the folio.
-A title registered in the Land Registry is guaranteed by the state.
+A title registered in the Land Registry is guaranteed by the State.
 The Land Registry indemnifies any person who suffers loss through a mistake made by the Land Registry.
 A buyer, therefore, can accept the folio as evidence of title.
 However, the State does not guarantee the conclusiveness of boundaries or the area of the relevant property as identified on the Land Registry maps.

 Any unregistered property (Registry of Deeds) purchased in the State after 1 June 2011 is subject to compulsory first registration in the Land Registry.
-Registration is also compulsory where land is bought under the Land Purchase Acts or where land is acquired after 1 January 1967 by a statutory authority.
+Registration is also compulsory where land is bought under the Land Purchase Acts or where land is acquired by a statutory authority after 1 January 1967.

 -